ADN Information Night

 - If applicable, a letter from the dean or director of any ADN or BSN program attended stating date of eligibility to return.
 Note: If not eligible for immediate return, the waiting period is three (3) years from exit date to apply.

-Instructor Contact Information for the Program:
+Contact Information for this Program:

 What a student can expect from a career in this field: Students can expect to be challenged physically, mentally, and spiritually in this career and still find fulfillment in aiding patients and their families at a time when they are most vulnerable.

-- Deliver safe and effective patient-centered care.
+- Deliver quality, safe and effective patient-centered care.